-The National Survey on Drug Use and Health (NSDUH) measures:
+National Survey on Drug Use and Health (NSDUH)

 - use of illegal drugs, prescription drugs, alcohol, and tobacco and misuse of prescription drugs

-The federal government has conducted the survey since 1971.
+The Federal Government has conducted the survey since 1971.
 Over the years, the survey has undergone a series of changes.
 In 1999, the survey shifted from paper-and-pencil data collection to computer-assisted interviewing (CAI).
 With CAI, staff administer most questions with audio computer-assisted self-interviewing.
 This provides a confidential way to answer questions and encourages honest responses.

-Also in 1999, the sample design expanded to include all 50 states and the District of Columbia.
+In 1999, the sample design expanded to include all 50 states and the District of Columbia.
 In 2002, the name of the survey changed from the National Household Survey on Drug Abuse to NSDUH.
 The survey also began including a $30 incentive for respondents.
-The most updates are changes to the sampling design (2014) and changes to the questionnaire (2015).
+The most recent updates are changes in the sampling design (2014) and the questionnaire (2015).
 More information about the questionnaire changes can be found here.
 (PDF | 572 KB)